-Classification and Valuation of Investments, Identification of and provisioning for Non-Performing Investments (Refer Schedule 8 read with Note 2 of Schedule 17 to the consolidated financial statements)
+(iii) Classification and Valuation of Investments, Identification of and provisioning for Non-Performing Investments (Refer Schedule 8 read with Note 2 of Schedule 17 to the consolidated financial statements)

-Investments include investments made by the Bank in Our audit approach/procedures included the following: various Government Securities, Bonds, Debentures, Shares, Security receipts and other approved securities.
+Investments include investments made by the Bank in various Government Securities, Bonds, Debentures, Shares, Security receipts and other approved securities.
 These are governed by the circulars and directives of the RBI.
-These directions of RBI, inter-alia, cover valuation of investments, classification of investments, identification of non-performing investments (NPI). nonrecognition of income and provisioning against NPI.
+These directions of RBI, inter-alia, cover valuation of investments, classification of investments, identification of non-performing investments (NPI), nonrecognition of income and provisioning against NPI.